mjkelly/experiments/vagrant/minecraft/README.md

 To change the port the server runs on, you must update the minecraft port in both `files/default-server/server.properties` (to change the port the server listens on) and `Vagrantfile` (to change the port forwarding from the host machine).

 TODO: Make it easier to change the minecraft server port.

+If you use the default server, it comes with a `scripts.txt` for the mark2 scripts plugin, which triggers a few automated actions: It restarts the server every 6 hours (to keep memory usage under control), and explicitly saves the map every 5 minutes.